+Let's imagine that you're struggling with scaling your service, and at some point switched to eventual consistency, as we discussed in the corresponding chapter.
 What would be the result?
 The code above will stop working.
-A user creates an order, then tries to get its status - but gets the error.
+A user creates an order, then tries to get its status but receives an error instead.
 It's very hard to predict what approach developers would implement to tackle this error.
-Probably, they would not expect this to happen at all.
+They probably would not expect this to happen at all.